 Their legacies have endured.
 The successor to Bradford Memorial Hospital for Babies—the first baby hospital in the United States south of St. Louis—is today one of the most respected pediatric health care facilities in the country, providing care for more than 350,000 children each year.
 Four generations of Bradfords have contributed to the hospital's development, and their support continues today.

 The Bradford Society recognizes those who embrace the mission and work of Children's by naming the hospital as a beneficiary in their personal financial and estate plans.

-For more information about wills or estates, contact John Mitchener in the Children's Office of Development at 214-456-8389.
+For more information about wills or estates, contact John Mitchener in the Children's Medical Center Foundation at 214-456-8389.